fox

 Features

 Wildcard pattern: Route can be registered using wildcard parameters.
-The matched path segment can then be easily retrieved by name.
+The matched segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

 Flexible routing: Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.